Moga district: Creation of district

 Originally, Moga used to be part of the Ferozepur district, but it was bifurcated and the then tehsils of Moga and Muktsar were transferred to the then-newly created Faridkot district on 7 August 1972.
 In 1972, a new Faridkot district was created by combining Faridkot tehsil (from Bathinda district) and the Moga and Muktsar tehsils (from Ferozepur district).
 From that point onwards, Moga was a subdivision of Faridkot district until the then Chief Minister of Punjab, Harcharan Singh Brar, agreed to the public request to make Moga a district on 24 November 1995.
 Later, in 1995, Moga & Nihal singh wala tehsil of Faridkot district was carved out to form the new Moga district.
 To create the district of Moga, the then tehsils of Moga and Bagha Purana tehsil of Faridkot district were joined to form Moga district.
 In 1999, Moga district expanded by gaining the Dharamkot block from Zira tehsil of Ferozepur district.
 This included 45 villages from Zira tehsil and 47 villages from Makhu sub-tehsil, along with the entire Dharamkot sub-tehsil of Zira tehsil of Ferozepur district.
 The judicial court system of Moga district was tied to Faridkot district's until Saturday, 28 April 2012, when it was officially separated in-order to speed-up the processing of judicial cases and ease the workload.

 Administrative divisions

 Moga district, which occupies 2,216 square kilometres, is divided into two tehsils, two sub-tehsils, and four community development blocks.
 The two tehsils are: Bagha Purana and Nihal Singh Wala tehsils.
 The two sub-tehsils are: Badhni Kalan and Dharamkot sub-tehsils.
 According to the 2011 district census handbook for Moga district, there are three tehsils: Moga, Nihal Singhwala, and Bagha Purana tehsils.

 Moga city is the headquarters of the district.
 The district contains around three towns and 180 villages.
 Moga is bordered by Ferozepur district to the north, Ludhiana district to the east, Sangrur district to the southeast, Bathinda district to the south, and Faridkot district to the west.
 Moga district is interconnected through roadways and railways to its neighbouring districts.
 A railway connects Ferozepur, Moga, and Ludhiana districts together.
 Moga district itself is part of the Firozpur division.

+Subdistricts of Moga district

+According to the Indian government's integrated online directory, Moga district is divided into the following subdistricts (tehsils/subdivisions) and blocks: